- Dates & Application

 The total estimated cost for the traditional program format is about $11,900; or $17,900 for the Part-Time/Hybrid format.

 If you are accepted to the Program, you have the option to pay your tuition in full or use our payment plan option.
 All tuition figures below include the non-refundable deposit of $950.
+The payment plan also bundles costs for textbooks, lab fees, ID card, and graduation pin, and includes an administrative fee.

 - Pre-paid tuition: $10,000